NREL/gaps/examples/example_users.rst

 If you would prefer not to set up a screen, you can kick off the monitor in a detached process using the ``--background`` option for the ``pipeline`` command.

-.. warning:: When running ``pipeline --background``, the spawned monitor process is detached,
+..
+WARNING:: When running ``pipeline --background``, the spawned monitor process is detached,
     so you may safely disconnect from your ssh session without stopping pipeline execution.
 However, if the process is killed in any other way, the pipeline will one finish executing the current step.
     This can happen if you kick off your monitor job on an interactive node, which you then relinquish